Error-PY/BBB-Spammer/README.md

 2:  Rename the Chromedriver.exe to CHROMEDRIVER.exe

-3:  Paste the CHROMEDRIVER.exe into the same folder as the .py file
+3:  Paste the CHROMEDRIVER.exe onto the Desktop.
+Repeat the process for the .py file

 4:  Run the .py, enter all stuff.